College of Communication > Academics > Journalism > Graduate Program > Journalism (MA)

 You’ll take three core journalism courses and up to nine electives.

-of 2016 MA Journalism grads were employed, continuing their education or not seeking employment within six months of graduation
+of Journalism graduates were employed, continuing their education or pursuing other goals within six months of graduation.

-Our student media outlets were awarded more than 15 major student journalism awards in 2016
+Our student media outlets received more than 30 major student journalism awards in 2019–20.

 DePaul Journalism alumni are actively working across print, digital and broadcast, connecting you to jobs at outlets and organizations such as WGN News, The Chicago Tribune, the International Human Rights Law Institute, Huffington Post, The Associated Press, Reuters Health, Poynter Institute, WBEZ Chicago Public Radio and Vogue, as well as Fox, NBC, CBS and ABC affiliate stations across the country.